CTTY/CUDA-Project-/deviceVersion/README.md

 # STAP-CUDA version

 ## Compile
-Type "nvcc batchFFT_2.cu CholeskySolver.cu Test.cu Util.cu MatrixTranspose.cu -o STAP -lcublas -lcusolver -lcufft" to compile,
-this will output a executable file named "STAP"
+Enter "nvcc batchFFT_2.cu CholeskySolver.cu Test.cu Util.cu MatrixTranspose.cu -o STAP -lcublas -lcusolver -lcufft" in command line to compile, and this will output a executable file named "STAP".
+Enter "./STAP" to execute it.

 ## Parameters
 The size of cube: M,N,L (L equals MxN by default)